 With Disney owning some of the biggest entertainment franchises in the world (Marvel and Star Wars, for example), and now with general entertainment series from Disney’s rich portfolio of companies, Disney+ is surely the most star-studded service.
-But with so few original shows (even a year later), is this huge nostalgic library enough?
+But with only a few original shows (when compared to the competition), is this huge nostalgic library enough?

-In this review, I’ll take a look at what’s it like to use Disney+, whether the content is any good, and how it stands up against the competition.
-(Note: this review was originally published in March 2020, and has been updated in 2021 to include the Star category).
+In this review, I’ll take a look at what’s it like to use Disney+, whether the content is any good, and how it stands up against the competition (Note: this review was originally published in March 2020, and has been updated in 2022).

 Quick Look – Disney+

 Who is it for: Disney/Marvel/Star Wars fans who want a one-stop-shop for all their favourite titles.
 Also great for your kids, and for watching a bunch of classics from modern TV’s history.

 - A massive catalogue of classic Disney films and newer blockbusters